-Along with tank tops, ice cream, and plenty of vitamin D, flip-flops may just be one of the most significant benefits of warm weather.
+Along with tank tops, ice cream, and plenty of vitamin D, flip flops may be one of the most significant benefits of warm weather.
 But choosing the right pair is not always as simple as it might seem.
-In this article, we will break down the different types of women's flip-flops as well as discuss which are best-suited for various activities.
+In this article, we will break down the different types of women's flip flops as well as discuss which are best-suited for various activities.
 Additionally, we'll go over the different materials used to manufacture these open-toed shoes and how those materials affect both comfort and support.
 Finally, we'll touch on how to fit your next pair properly.

-For a full discussion of each of the products, we mention in this article, be sure to check out The Best Flip-Flop Sandals for Women Review.
-This review includes side-by-side comparisons of 14 different women's flip-flops, and it explains the metrics we used to rate each piece: comfort, stability and support, durability, water resistance, traction, and style.
+For a full discussion of each of the products we mention in this article, be sure to check out our complete overview, The Best Flip-Flop Sandals for Women.
+This review includes side-by-side comparisons of 17 different women's flip flops, and it explains the metrics we used to rate each piece: comfort, stability and support, durability, water resistance, traction, and style.
 These categories will help shed light on aspects that may be crucial in your quest to finding the perfect pair.

 For this review, we tested pieces with light foam footbeds, molded or contoured footbeds, foot-molding footbeds, and novelty footbeds.
-The strap configuration on our tested models varied pretty extensively, though all had a thong-style toe-post at the front and none had a heel strap across the back except the Astral Rosa, an innovative hybrid.
+The strap configuration on our tested models varied pretty extensively, though all had a thong-style toe-post at the front and none had a heel strap across the back except the Astral Rosa, an innovative hybrid, and the stylish Crocs Sexi Flip.
 If you're looking for more sandals with a heel strap, head on over to The Best Sandals for Women Review.
 Manufacturers offer a wide variety of different strap configurations that can give your sandals a unique look and fit.
 We'll discuss these a bit more below, but first, let's dive into footbed types:

 Light Foam Footbeds